baaltazaar/Wikiee2/README.md

+toc: false

-# Welcome to the 2nd Taxonomy!
+# Welcome to the 2nd Taxonomy! ¨

 A framework to describe and classify terms.